Shrimp Etouffee Recipe with Cream of Mushroom Soup

 Ingredients and Substitutions

-• Swap the shrimp for crawfish or chicken.
+• Swap shrimp for crawfish or chicken.

 Mock Shrimp ÉtoufféePin